ibm-cloud-docs/openpages/at-events.md

 Environment migration:

 - `openpages.configuration.list-import`
-- `openpages.configuration.submit-import`
-- `openpages.configuration.validate-import`
+- `openpages.configuration.submit-import`   An event is generated when an import is started by using the Import Configuration UI.
+- `openpages.configuration.validate-import`  An event is generated when an import file is validated.
 - `openpages.configuration.list-export`
 - `openpages.configuration.get`
-- `openpages.configuration.submit-export`
+- `openpages.configuration.submit-export`   An event is generated when an export is started by using the Export Configuration UI.

 Localization \(object text and application text\):

 - `openpages.object-text.list`
-- `openpages.object-text.update`
-- `openpages.application-text.update`
+- `openpages.object-text.update`   An event is generated when an object text string is updated.
+- `openpages.application-text.update`   An event is generated when an application text string is updated.
 - `openpages.application-text-key.list`
 - `openpages.object-text-key.list`
 - `openpages.application-text.list`

 Logs, processes, trace logs:

-- `openpages.log-collector.launch`
-- `openpages.log-collector.download-log`

-<!--
-- `openpages.cognos-reporting-framework.list`
-- `openpages.cognos-reporting-framework.generate`-->
+- `openpages.log-collector.launch`   An event is generated when Log Collector is launched from the **Other> Logs** UI.
+- `openpages.log-collector.download-log`   An event is generated when logs that were generated by the Log Collector are downloaded.
 - `openpages.process-log.list`
-- `openpages.log-collector.delete-log`
+- `openpages.log-collector.delete-log`   An event is generated when a Log Collector log file is deleted from the **Other> Logs** UI.
 - `openpages.trace-options.list`
-- `openpages.trace-options.update`
+- `openpages.trace-options.update`   An event is generated when the trace logging settings are updated in the **Other > Logs > System tracing options** UI.
 - `openpages.process.get`
 - `openpages.process.list`

+<!--
+- `openpages.cognos-reporting-framework.list`
+- `openpages.cognos-reporting-framework.generate`-->

 <!--
 Reporting periods: